INGV/instance/README.md

 **INSTANCE** is a dataset of seismic waveforms data and associated metadata **suited for analysis based on machine learning**.
 It includes:
 * 54,008 earthquakes for a total of 1,159,249 3-channel waveforms;
 * 132,330 3-channel noise waveforms;
-* 114 precomputed observable quantities providing information on *station, trace source, path* and *quality*;
+* 114 precomputed observable quantities providing information on *station, trace, source, path* and *quality*;
 * 19 networks;
 * 620 seismic stations.

 ![maps](docs/Ita_epicenter_station.png)
-*Earthquakes a) and stations b) of the dataset.
+*Earthquakes a) and stations b) in INSTANCE.
 Symbols size are proportional to earthquake magnitude and number of arrival phases recorded by stations, respectively*

-To **access the waveforms in INSTANCE** we provide the notebook Waveforms.ipynb.

 **Events with Magnitude in the range [2-4]**
 ![wf_c](docs/Wave_count_2_M_4.png)